-We take polls of those who attend our meetings.
-We do this to determine their readiness to learn.
-We’ve found many people believe in the existence of Gods.
-A large proportion of those who believe in God also believes in Angels.
-But, this belief does not correlate exactly with those who also believe in Demons or Ghosts.
+In our process for determining readiness to learn, we find nearly half believe in the existence of a God or Gods.
+A significant proportion of those who believe in God also believes in Angels.
+But this belief does not correlate precisely with those who also believe in Demons or Ghosts.

 The Continuum of Belief